Singapore Neighborhoods Guide - A Melting Pot of Cultures and Tastes

 There are so many attractions in the area, and we’ve detailed most of them in our Singapore 4-day itinerary.
 Other than the famous Garden by the Bay attractions and Merlion Park, you can also walk the Marina Bay Art Trail (follow this trail to admire the work of renowned artists and sculptures that you can find in the area), or catch a concert or a dance performance in the Esplanade.
 This unique compound is located right at the waterfront and it offers different shows, family activities and art exhibits.

-Why Stay in Singapore's Marina Bay
+Why and Where to Sleep in Singapore's Marina Bay

 Marina Bay is in the center of everything.
 You’ll find here plenty of activities during the day and during the night.
 It’s probably the most famous area in Singapore and there are lots of activities for families with kids.
 However, this neighborhood is also one of the most expensive areas to stay in town.